Project Activities

 Control condition

-In the control condition, teachers and their students will receive business-as-usual instruction, services, and professional development.
+In the control condition, teachers and their students received business-as-usual instruction, services, and professional development.

 Key measures

-The Behavioral and Emotional Screening System will be used to identify students at risk for EBD.
-Student academic achievement will be assessed with the Woodcock Johnson-IV, or if Spanish is the student's primary language, the Woodcock-Munoz (Spanish adaptation) and student report card grades.
-Student behaviors will be assessed with teacher and parent reports using the Behavior Assessment System for Children-2nd edition and the Social Skills Improvement System.
-Researchers will also conduct classroom observations and review behavioral records (e.g., disciplinary referrals).
-A variety of measures will be used to examine key moderators, such as Positive Perceptions about School to assess school climate, reports on family poverty status, and the Multidimensional Acculturation Scale to assess cultural identity, language, and cultural competency.
-Similarly, a variety of measures will be used to assess key mediators, such as the Parent-Teacher Relationship Scale to measure cohesion and communication between parents and teachers, the Competence in Problem Solving Scale, and the Parent Role Construction Scale to assess parents' roles and beliefs about involvement in their child's education.
-The Behavior Intervention Rating Scale will also be used to examine the acceptability of CBC to parents and teachers.
+The Behavioral and Emotional Screening System was used to identify students at risk for EBD.
+Student academic achievement was assessed with the Woodcock Johnson-III, or if Spanish was the student’s primary language, the Woodcock-Munoz (Spanish adaptation).
+Student behaviors were assessed with teacher and parent reports using the Behavior Assessment System for Children-2nd edition and the Social Skills Improvement System.
+Researchers also conducted classroom observations and collected Parent Daily Reports.
+Measures used to examine key moderators included the Positive Perceptions about School Scale to assess school climate, reports on family poverty status, and the Multidimensional Acculturation Scale to assess cultural identity, language, and cultural competency.
+The Parent-Teacher Relationship Scale measured cohesion and communication between parents and teachers, the Competence in Problem Solving Scale assessed their problem-solving abilities, and the Parent Role Construction Scale assessed parents’ roles and beliefs about involvement in their child’s education.
+The Behavior Intervention Rating Scale examined the acceptability of CBC to parents and teachers of Latinx students.

 Data analytic strategy